TheSpaghettiDetective/obico-server/README.md

     - If you are on Mac: `cd TheSpaghettiDetective && docker-compose up -d`
     - If you are on Windows: `cd TheSpaghettiDetective; docker-compose up -d`

 3. Go grab a coffee.
-Step 2 would take up to 30 minutes.
-BTW, we need help to shorten this process.
-Let us know if you can pitch in.
+Step 2 will take 15-30 minutes.

 4. There is no step 4.
 This is how easy it is to get The Spaghetti Detective up and running (thanks to Docker and Docker-compose).